urfolomeus/python-starter/README.md

 ## Running the application

+### Spinning up the database

-Spin up the database.
-We use Docker Compose to create a simple postgres server.
-We should adjust the environment variables in the `docker-compose.yml` file to the values that we'd like to use for our db user, password and database name.
+We use Docker Compose to create a simple Postgres server.
+We should adjust the environment variables in the `docker-compose.yml` file to the values that we'd like to use for our database user, password and name.
 Any changes made to these environment variables should be reflected in the `DATABASE_URL` environment variable in our `.envrc` file.

 ```shell
 docker compose up
 ```

+### Starting the application

 Ensure that we are in the virtual environment and then run the uvicorn server.